Is It Possible to Save an Infected Dental Implant?

 Dr. Rahmani is a board certified periodontist NYC and Dental Implant Specialist.
 Our state of the art facility equipped with the most advanced perio equipment available in USA including latest lasers & high precision microscopes.
 We work with top dental labs in NYC and use only highest quality dental components available on the market today.

 Unfortunately, dental implants can become infected, often by a condition called peri-implantitis (Read more: Dental Implant Complications).
 Peri-implantitis is an inflammation very similar to periodontal disease and it affects the gum tissues surrounding a dental implant.
 Symptoms of infection include gums that easily bleed when gently probed, and increased pocket depth in between the gum and the implant.
 Other signs include swollen gums and there may be a nasty discharge.
-The problem with this condition is it can affect the bone surrounding the infected dental implant and if you are at all concerned about the condition of any of your implants then it’s worth booking a checkup as soon as you can with Dr. Navid Rahmani here at Contemporary Periodontics & Implant Surgery.
+The problem with this condition is it can affect the bone surrounding the infected dental implant and if you are at all concerned about the condition of any of your implants then it’s worth booking a checkup as soon as you can with Dr. Navid Rahmani here at Manhattan Periodontics & Implant Surgery.

 Diagnosing an Infected Dental Implant